WillAbides/release-train-test/CONTRIBUTING.md

 ### update-flake-hash

-script/update-flake-hash updates the vendorHash in flake.nix.
+script/update-flake-hash updates the flake inputs to their latest versions.

 Usage: ./script/update-flake-hash